ngeor/blog/_posts/2017/2017-03-04-kafka-windows-service-wrapper.md

 title: Kafka Windows Service Wrapper
 date: 2017-03-04 06:36:16.000000000 +01:00
 published: true
-categories:
-- tech
 tags:
 - kafka
-- Windows Service
+- windows service
 - ZooKeeper
+- pet project
 ---

 TL;DR: I created a wrapper for Apache Kafka so that it can be installed as a Windows Service.
 In this post I also describe a bit what Kafka is.